ideas-labo/cp-mod/README.md

 3. loopsearch.cpp
 4. ifswitchlsearch.cpp

-### 3: Compiling the New Tool
+### 3: Compiling the Tool

-1. Compile the new tool:
+1. Compile the tool:

    ```
    cd ~/clang-llvm/build
    ninja functionsearch
    ```

-   - Run the `ninja` build tool from the build directory to compile the new tool.
+   - Run the `ninja` build tool from the build directory to compile the tool.

-### 4: Running the New Tool
+### 4: Running the Tool

-After compiling, the new tool (syntax checker) will be located in the `~/clang-llvm/build/bin` directory.
+After compiling, the tool (syntax checker) will be located in the `~/clang-llvm/build/bin` directory.

-### 5: New Tools Indroduction
+### 5: Tools Indroduction

 functionsearch.cpp: Search for the location where the target function is called within the specified file and function.